I may receive commissions from purchases made through links in this article. Full Disclosure

 At first, it might just seem like you are filling the house with pretty smells but essential oils can actually help purify the air.

 Essential oils are not like many “air fresheners” that are on the market; those just mask dirty smells with their fragrances.
 With essential oils you get the lovely scents and the benefit of purifying and deodorizing your home.

-How to Use Essential Oils to Clean the Air
+How to Clean the Air with Essential Oils

 You can easily make your own essential oil room sprays with just a few ingredients.
 This can be a quick way to make your house smell lovely and clean the air.